jluk/ACC-Documentation/How-to/acc-persisting-storage.md

   -f | Fileshare name <br>
   -? | -h | --help Shows this usage text <br>

-This will prompt you for information to select an Azure Files account or create one for you.
-From here you are able to interact with any files stored on your Files account.
+You should now be able to upload/download to your fileshare from the `clouddrive` directory.
+Uploading and downloading from your local machine can be done via the Azure Files portal blades.

 ## How it works
-The cloud console will add a "tag" to your storage account labeled "cloudconsole".
+The cloud console will add a "tag" to your storage account labeled "cloud-console-files-for-user@domain.com : fileshareName".
-When searching for the correct storage account to mount, the cloud console will grab the first account tagged with this marker.
+Upon initializing your console session, the cloud console will search for the first account tagged with this marker.

-## Upload files
+## Upload/download local files
 You can utilize the Portal GUI for Azure Files to edit files held in storage.
-You can also edit/remove/add files from the console and see it reflect in the GUI.
+Editing/removing/adding files from within the console will also reflect in the Files GUI upon blade refresh.

 ## Next steps
 [ACC Quickstart](../Get-started/acc-quickstart.md)